Should I still breastfeed if I have Eczema on my nipples?

 - What is the best cream for nipple eczema?
 Use a non-allergic nipple cream to keep your nipples moisturized.
 An excellent and natural alternative would be to use Virgin Organic coconut oil.

-Breastfeeding could become a difficult task if you are not supported and guided during the challenges that may arise.
+Breastfeeding could become arduous if you are not supported and guided during the challenges that may arise.
 Lack of support could make breastfeeding seem impossible.
-Please contact your local IBCLC.
+Don't hesitate to get in touch with your local IBCLC.

 Extra interesting article